-Note 4 - Fair value measurements
+Note 5 - Fair value measurements

-The Center's investments are reported at fair value in the accompanying Statements of Financial Position.
+The Center's investments are reported at fair value in the accompanying statements of financial position.
 Fair value is determined by the Center's investment manager based on the value of the underlying assets.
 The methods used to measure fair value may produce an amount that may not be indicative of net realizable value or reflective of future fair values.

 The fair value measurements accounting literature establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 This hierarchy consists of three broad levels: Level 1 inputs consist of unadjusted quoted prices in active markets for identical assets and have the highest priority, Level 2 inputs consist of quoted prices in active or non-active markets for similar assets, and Level 3 inputs have the lowest priority.
 The Center uses appropriate valuation techniques based on the available inputs to measure the fair value of its investments.
-When available, the Center measures fair value using Level 1 inputs because they generally provide the most reliable evidence of fair value, followed by Level 2 and Level 3 inputs.